EugeneZadorozhny/basic-neural-network/README.md

 # basic-neural-network

-neural network from scratch in python
+Neural network from scratch using only numpy in python.

+Other libraries are only to collect metrics.